A look at drug use by our ancestors

 Alcohol – Who had it and who drank it?

 The short answer would be literally everyone.
 There doesn’t seem to be a culture on earth that hasn’t discovered how to ferment liquids into alcohol, but there are those who choose not to use it, such as Muslims who can’t drink it for religious reasons.
-People have been brewing beer in Britain since the Bronze Age, and every country seems to have its own alcoholic inventions.
+People have been brewing beer in Britain since the Bronze Age and every country seems to have its own alcoholic inventions.
 Most of Europe only had beer and mead until the Romans spread the use of wine and its popularity became huge.
-The pueblo’s tribe of the south-west US were the first Native American tribe to make alcohol in the form of beer from fermented corn, but the further south you go the more interesting the ingredients become.
+The Pueblo tribe of the southwest US was the first Native American tribe to make alcohol in the form of beer from fermented corn, but the further south you go the more interesting the ingredients become.
 Anything with sugar in it has the potential to ferment, and this has led people to use all kinds of fruit juices and even things like yams and potatoes.